Ponty vineyards: Region

 Canon Fronsac wines were very famous in the 17th and 18th century, when the Duke of Richelieu brought them repeatedly to the court of the King of France, over time reserving the whole harvest of Canon Fronsac wine for the nobility.

-Widely known as possessing the most beautiful landscapes in Bordeaux, Canon Fronsac is great by the quality of its soils: the "molasse du Fronsadais" found in the soils of Saint Emilion is named after the region.
+Canon Fronsac is known for the quality of its soils: the "molasse du Fronsadais" found in the soils of Saint Emilion is named after the region.
 Many Canon Fronsac vineyards are located on hillsides facing the river Dordogne on the South.
-Mainly made of chalky "plateau" where the stone often shows on the surface and of clay-chalky hillsides, Canon Fronsac's great soils are complete with an microclimate due to its proximity to the Dordogne.
+Mainly made of chalky "plateau" where the stone often shows on the surface and of clay-chalky hillsides, Canon Fronsac's soils are complete with an microclimate due to its proximity to the Dordogne.
 Besides the oceanic climate, the Fronsac soils benefit from an Indian summer during the harvest time.